About company specializations

 Specializations are given based on criteria including certifications, spend, and company performance in the specialization product area.

 Read on to learn more about each criteria.

-The certification requirement is determined based on the number of individuals who are affiliated with your company's Partners profile and who are AdWords certified.
-To meet the requirement, your company needs at least 1 affiliated individual to be certified in the specialization product area.
+The certification requirement is determined based on the number of Google Ads certified individuals who have admin or standard level access to your company’s Google Ads manager account or sub-managers.
+To meet the requirement, your company needs at least 1 individual to be certified in the specialization product area.

-To become AdWords certified, an individual needs to pass the AdWords Fundamentals assessment and one of the additional advertising assessments that are available through Academy for Ads.
+To become Google Ads certified, an individual needs to pass the Google Ads Fundamentals assessment and one of the additional advertising assessments that are available through Academy for Ads.
 The additional assessments are Search Advertising, Display Advertising, Mobile Advertising, Video Advertising, and Shopping Advertising.

-To make sure that an individual's assessment counts toward your company's certification requirement, you'll want to check the following:
+To make sure that an individual's assessment counts toward your company's certification requirement, you'll want to ensure the following:

-To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day AdWords spend in the specialization product area.
-Keep in mind that if a client account is linked and unlinked to your company's manager account during this 18-month period, we'll only count the spend that occurred when the account was linked.
+To meet the spend requirement, your company needs to have at least $10,000 USD (or local currency equivalent) in 90-day Google Ads spend in the specialization product area.

 Company specialization icons